-- 244. The State realleges and incorporates by reference the foregoing allegations as if fully set forth herein. - 245.
-Minnesota Statutes, section 325D.13 reads in pertinent part: - No person shall, in connection with the sale of merchandise, knowingly misrepresent, directly or indirectly, the true quality, ingredients or origin of such merchandise. - 246.
-JUUL is a "person" for purposes of this statute.
+- 349. The State realleges and incorporates by reference the foregoing allegations as if fully set forth herein. - 350.
+Minnesota Statutes, section 325D.13 reads in pertinent part: - No person shall, in connection with the sale of merchandise, knowingly misrepresent, directly or indirectly, the true quality, ingredients or origin of such merchandise. - 351.
+Defendants are "person[s]" for purposes of this statute.
 See Minn.
-Stat. § 325D.10 (a). - 247.
-JUUL's e-cigarette products are "merchandise" for the purposes of this statute. - 248.
-As alleged herein, JUUL has repeatedly violated Minnesota Statutes, section 325D.13 by knowingly misrepresenting, directly and/or indirectly, the true quality and ingredients of its e-cigarette products.
-Among other things, JUUL misrepresented the nicotine content and potency of its products as described in this Complaint, including by knowingly misrepresenting that its pods had the nicotine content equivalent to one pack of cigarettes and knowingly misrepresenting that its products were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength.
+Stat. § 325D.10 (a). - 352.
+JUUL's e-cigarette products are "merchandise" for the purposes of this statute. - 353.
+As alleged herein, Defendants have repeatedly violated Minnesota Statutes, section 325D.13 by knowingly misrepresenting, directly and/or indirectly, the true quality and ingredients of JUUL's e-cigarette products.
+Among other things, Defendants misrepresented the nicotine content and potency of JUUL's products as described in this Complaint, including by knowingly misrepresenting that JUUL's pods had the nicotine content equivalent to one pack of cigarettes and knowingly misrepresenting that JUUL's products were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength. - 354.
+Defendants also knowingly misrepresented the quality of JUUL's products by stating, without evidence, that JUUL's products were effective at helping users quit cigarettes and that JUUL's products were a safe alternative to cigarettes. - 355.
+Defendants further engaged in a widespread misleading marketing campaign primarily targeted to children that gave the false impression that JUUL's products were appropriate for use by children and young adults, and that they were safe and non-addictive.

-- 249. JUUL also knowingly misrepresented the quality of its products by stating, without evidence, that its products were effective at helping users quit cigarettes and that its products were a safe alternative to cigarettes. - 250.
-JUUL further engaged in a widespread misleading marketing campaign primarily targeted to children that gave the false impression that its products were appropriate for use by children and young adults, and that they were safe and non-addictive. - 251.
-JUUL also repeatedly violated Minnesota Statutes, section 325D.13 in connection with the sale of its products by omitting material information such that it knowingly misrepresented, directly and/or indirectly, the true quality of its products, including by failing to sufficiently disclose that JUUL's chemical formula is less harsh than typical e-cigarettes so the customer, especially those who are inexperienced, can more easily vape at a higher volume and frequency; failing to sufficiently disclose the true nicotine content and actual potency of its e-cigarette products; failing to sufficiently disclose that its formula is absorbed more efficiently and rapidly into the bloodstream than a cigarette and the typical e-cigarette; and failing to sufficiently disclose that JUUL's products contain chemicals that are harmful to human health, especially to youth.
-JUUL also failed to sufficiently disclose that some of its products had been contaminated and that its products could be altered or modified. - 252.
-Given the nature and quality of the representations JUUL made, the actual and special knowledge it had, and the other circumstances described in this Complaint, JUUL had a duty to sufficiently disclose all material facts to potential customers in connection with its marketing and sale of its e-cigarette products to Minnesotans.
-The company's failure to disclose this material information constitutes additional misrepresentations in violation of Minnesota Statutes, section 325D.13.
+- 356. Defendants also repeatedly violated Minnesota Statutes, section 325D.13 in connection with the sale of JUUL's products by omitting material information such that they knowingly misrepresented, directly and/or indirectly, the true quality of JUUL's products, including by failing to sufficiently disclose that JUUL's chemical formula is less harsh than typical e-cigarettes so the customer, especially those who are inexperienced, can more easily vape at a higher volume and frequency; failing to sufficiently disclose the true nicotine content and actual potency of JUUL's e-cigarette products; failing to sufficiently disclose that JUUL's formula is absorbed more efficiently and rapidly into the bloodstream than a cigarette and the typical e-cigarette; and failing to sufficiently disclose that JUUL's products contain chemicals that are harmful to human health, especially to youth.
+Defendants also failed to sufficiently disclose that some of JUUL's products had been contaminated and that JUUL's products could be altered or modified. - 357.
+Additionally, Altria Defendants, acting individually and in concert, knowingly provided encouragement, substantial assistance, and otherwise aided and abetted, ratified, commanded, and advised each other and JUUL with respect to these wrongful, fraudulent, tortious acts, deceptions, frauds, and omissions.
+At all times, all Altria Defendants were aware that these wrongful and tortious acts were in fact unlawful and tortious. - 358.
+Given the nature and quality of the representations Defendants made, the actual and special knowledge they had, and the other circumstances described in this Complaint, Defendants had a duty to sufficiently disclose all material facts to potential customers in connection with their marketing and sale of JUUL's e-cigarette products to Minnesotans.

+Defendants' failure to disclose this material information constitutes additional misrepresentations in violation of Minnesota Statutes, section 325D.13.